-Earlier this month, I shared that my guiding goal for my wardrobe in 2025 is to keep listening to my inner-knowing—shopping and dressing according to my intuition rather than focusing on what I “should” be wearing1.
-Intuitive dressing has become a cornerstone of how I approach style, and it’s a practice that’s deeply connected to mindfulness.
+Earlier this month, I shared that my guiding goal for my wardrobe in 2025 is to keep listening to my inner-knowing—shopping and dressing according to my intuition rather than focusing on what I “should” be wearing.1 Intuitive dressing has become a cornerstone of how I approach style, and it’s a practice deeply connected to mindfulness.

 I’ve seen some great creators here on Substack explore similar ideas, like Sogole Kane’s recommendation to close out of Pinterest and Stephanie Johnson’s goal to dress like herself during her Hard 75 Challenge.
 These perspectives have inspired me to reflect not just on intuitive dressing, but on intuitive shopping as well.